Even your Teacher Needs Guidance: Ground-Truth Targets Dampen Regularization Imposed by Self-Distillation: Conclusion

 \section{Conclusion}

-In this paper, we provide theoretical arguments for the importance of weighting the teacher outputs with the ground-truth targets when performing self-distillation with kernel ridge regressions and empirically supported our results in a deep learning setting.
-We proved how the solution at any (possibly infinite) distillation step can be calculated directly from the initial distillation step, and that self-distillation for infinite steps corresponds to a classical kernel ridge regression solution with amplified regularization parameter.
-We showed both empirically and theoretically that the weighting parameter $\alpha$ determines the amount of regularization imposed by self-distillation, and thereby also the effectiveness of self-distillation.
+In this paper, we provided theoretical arguments for the importance of weighting the teacher outputs with the ground-truth targets when performing self-distillation with kernel ridge regressions along with a closed form solution for the optimal weighting parameter.
+We proved how the solution at any (possibly infinite) distillation step can be calculated directly from the initial distillation step, and that self-distillation for an infinite number of steps corresponds to a classical kernel ridge regression solution with amplified regularization parameter.
+We showed both empirically and theoretically that the weighting parameter $\alpha$ determines the amount of regularization imposed by self-distillation, and empirically supported our results in a simple deep learning setting.